nFactor concepts, entities, and terminology

-Once the user has passed the authentication at virtual server (for first factor), subsequent authentications happen at policy labels or user defined (secondary) factors.
-Every policy label/factor is associated with a login schema entity to display view for that factor.
-This allows for customizing views based on the path user would have taken to arrive at a given factor.
+Once the user has passed the authentication at the virtual server (for the first factor), subsequent authentications happen at policy labels or user defined (secondary) factors.
+Every policy label/factor is associated with a login schema entity to display the view for that factor.
+This allows for customizing views based on the path the user would have taken to arrive at a given factor.

 There are specialized kinds of policy labels which do not point explicitly to a login schema.
 Specialized policy labels point to a login schema that does not actually point to the XML file for the view.
 These policy labels/factors are called ‘passthrough’ factors.

-Passthrough factors can be created by executing the following CLI commands:
+Passthrough factors can be created by running the following CLI commands:

 add authentication policylabel example1 <!--NeedCopy-->

 add loginschema passthrough_schema –authenticationSchema noschema add authentication policylabel example2 –loginschema passthrough_schema <!--NeedCopy-->

 Passthrough factor implies that the authentication, authorization, and auditing subsystem must not go back to the user to get the credential set for that factor.
 Instead, it is a hint for authentication, authorization, and auditing to continue with already obtained credentials.
 This is useful in cases where user intervention is not desired.
 For example,

 When the user is presented two password fields, after the first factor, the second factor does not need user intervention.